rhodyrstats/basic_stats/README.md

 ![plot of chunk fancy_matrix](figure/fancy_matrix-1.png)

+### Challenge
+1. Build a scatterplot that looks at the relationship between PTL and NTL.
+2. Build a boxplot that shows a boxplot of secchi by the reference class (RT_NLA)/

 ## Some tests: t-test and ANOVA
 There are way more tests than we can show examples for.
 For today we will show two very common and straightforward tests.
 The t-test and an ANOVA.